The Stage Scholarships 2019: Sylvia Young Theatre School

 Number of scholarships offered: One full scholarship

-Audition details: Applicants will be grouped according to age for workshop sessions in all three vocational subjects: drama, singing and dance.
-After the workshop audition, selected applicants will be invited back to attend a recall or final audition, when they will be asked to perform their individual pieces to an invited guest panel.
-Scholarship auditions are for students entering school years 7 and 8.
+Audition requirements: Applicants will be grouped according to age and will take part in workshop sessions in all drama, singing and dance.
+After the workshop audition, selected applicants will be invited back to attend a recall and/or final audition, when they will be asked to perform their individual pieces to an invited guest panel.
+Scholarship auditions are for students entering school years 7 and 8 in September 2019.

-Applicants need to complete a detailed online registration form.
-All correspondence will be sent via email.
+How do I apply?
+Register online at regonline.co.uk/sytsbursaries2019 before February 15.
 A registration payment of £15 per applicant is required during the online registration process.

 We need your help…